ing-bank/lion/packages/select-rich/docs/DesignConsiderations.md

   <lion-option></lion-option>
 </lion-select-rich>
 ```
-The difference with our api is the lack of a <lion-listbox> around <lion-option>s
+The difference with our api is the lack of a '<lion-listbox>' around '<lion-option>'s
 In order to transform the ideal api into an accessible solution, it needs to be transformed into something like this:

 ```html